aziflaj/aziflaj.github.io/content/posts/2024-06-20-lemur-ship-your-machine-to-customers.md

 # TODO: restart nginx to apply the new config
 ```

-Just address the TODOs and you're good to go.
-I'm leaving out some environment
+Just address the `TODO`s and you're good to go.
+I'm skipping the environment
-variables, and for those you can either use `.env` files or something like
+variables, but for those you can either use `.env` files or something like
 [direnv](https://direnv.net/).

 ## Conclusion